cliftonh02/devise/readme.md

 ## Learning Objectives

 - Plan a user authentication system
-- Contrast the use cases for sessions and cookies
+- Differentiate between sessions and cookies, think about use-cases for both
 - Discuss the various security threats related to using sessions
 - Implement User Authentication using the Devise gem
 - Contrast authorization and authentication